Savvythelegend/PGDocs/docs/database_import.md

 configuration, then runs `initdb --sync-only` to ensure that data is permanently written on disk.

-!!!
-Important
+:::important
-    WAL archiving, if requested, and WAL level will be honored after the database import process has completed.
+WAL archiving, if requested, and WAL level will be honored after the
+    database import process has completed.
 Similarly, replicas will be cloned after the bootstrap phase, when the actual cluster resource starts.